- GSLP Story of Change -

 The Executive Officer, Lisa McKenzie and the Lighthouse Board provide inspirational leadership, leverage connections with individuals and businesses and allow many people to share decision-making.

 The Collaborative Leadership Tables are Lighthouse’s community decision-making forums.
 They are leaders from across the community who are helping drive our collective decision-making and action.
 Creating the tables has leveraged connections with individuals and people passionate about the children and young people of Greater Shepparton.
-The tables are made up of passionate community members who are committed to leading change to improve wellbeing and educational outcomes for young people from conception to career.
+The tables are made up of passionate community members who are committed to lead change to improve wellbeing and educational outcomes for young people from conception to career.

 - work within the over-arching Lighthouse strategy and within the 20-year timeframe set by Lighthouse in 2014.